+an the tottow condution

+Do you generally support this project?
+Yes X No

-Box Hate bottom condution Do you generally support this project?
-MY Yes X No Do you have any comments, concerns or questions about this project (including the concept design)?
-Thes, we live at #79, on a very small cul-de-sac section of whitfield St, Between Bridson + watson streets.
-We are concerned, as our are our neighbours that the street will be opened up.
-As it is, we have had problems with care driving across our verges and the pavement to get through and so opening up this section will, I am sure, cause this to happen even more.
-I am support of the project the condition that the cul-de-sac is not opened up: What street do you live on? whitfield Contact details (optional): Name: Email: Thank you for your input.
+Do you generally support this project?
+Yes X No Do you have any comments, concerns or questions about this project (including the concept design)?

+The same live at #79, on a very small cul-de-sac section of whitfield st, Between Bridson + watson streets.
+We are concerned, as are our neighbours that the street will be opened up.
+As it is, we have had problems with cars driving across our verges and the pavement to get through and so opening up this section will, I aim sure, cause this to happen even more.
+I am surport of the projector the condition that the cul-de-sac is not opened up:

+What street do you live on? whit field

+Contact details (optional):

+Name:

+Email:

+Thank you for your input.

 Disclaimer: The information contained in this publication is provided in good faith and believed to be accurate at time of publication.
 The Town shall in no way be liable for any loss sustained or incurred by anyone relying on the information.
 January 2018

+A A SE STATE OF A STAT